cthoyt/language/02_terms.md

 r(rnacentral:URS000075DB76 !
 MAPT-AS1)
 ```

-In general, any RNA type can be encoded using the form:
+In general, any RNA type can be encoded using the form, with the exception of
+[miRNAs](#micro-rnas), which have their own function:

 ```
 r(prefix:identifier [! name])